EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 others of which are focused on SEA and available on GitHub) to assist SEA practitioners as they analyze energy movement through society.
-These new packages enable analysis of every country in the world across timespans of decades or longer.
+The new packages enable analysis of any country in the world across timespans of decades or longer.
+In short, the packages enable, for the first time, scalable SEA.
-The new packages were used to create the "PFU Database," a new resource for the SEA community.
+We used the new packages to create the "PFU Database," a new resource for the SEA community^[Strictly speaking, we create data frames of matrices, not an SQL or similar database.].

-The packages can be used for specific SEA analyses, too.
+This paper describes the design of the new packages and demonstrates briefly their use.

 # Statement of need